-2) Country strategy papers
+3) Country strategy papers

 Country strategy papers are defined as available if, for each recipient country budget published, there is an equivalent country strategy paper available.
 Scoring on the country strategy indicator is therefore conditional upon publishing current year budgets for each recipient country.
-Designing a test for this indicator proved to be difficult given the structure of the IATI standard and the fact that country strategy papers cannot be identified as being related to specific countries in the IATI standard except by comparing text strings.
-Publish What You Fund has made a proposal in the past to improve the standard to address this issue.
+Designing a test for this indicator proved to be difficult given the structure of the IATI Standard and the fact that country strategy papers cannot be identified as being related to specific countries in the IATI Standard except by comparing text strings.
+Publish What You Fund has made a proposal in the past to improve the Standard to address these issue.
 We welcome feedback on how links between country budgets and country strategies might be improved.